gomalley411/CSCE-340-HW1/README.md

  *  include any help from people (including
  *  classmates and friends) and attribute them by name.
  *****************************************************************************/
-- other than my partner, not much
+- got help from my partner and from meeting with you on Zoom

 /******************************************************************************
  *  Describe any serious problems you encountered.